mrspeaker/Acxel/readme.md

 	|_|   |_| |___|  |_|   |_______| |___|     |_______| |__| |__| |___| |_| |_______| |___|  |_|

-Select some text (possibly text with some aesthetic qualities):
+## How do you use it?

+Select some text in Sublime Text (possibly text with some aesthetic qualities).
 Right-click and "Acxel"-ify.

 ![command](https://cloud.githubusercontent.com/assets/129330/5779958/ef3cd420-9d74-11e4-86d1-258c87f0298a.png)